NEVARLeVrai/Python-Discord-Bot-OLD/README.md

 ## 🛡️ Error Handling

-Comprehensive French-language error system with embeds explaining :
+Comprehensive French-language error system with centralized error handling (`cogs_auto_commands/ErrorHandler.py`) :
 - Unknown command
 - Missing permissions
 - Invalid arguments
 - Cooldown active
 - Owner-only command
 - Not usable in DM
+- HTTP errors
+- Resource not found
+- Attribute errors

-All errors are also logged to the console.
+All errors are also logged to the console with full tracebacks.

 Example :
 ```